PowerShellMarketTools/psalpaca/README.md

 PSAlpaca is released under the MIT License.
 See the [LICENSE](https://github.com/PowerShellMarketTools/psalpaca/blob/main/LICENSE) file for more details.

 ## Disclaimer
-PSAlpaca is not affiliated with Alpaca Markets Inc. It is an independent project developed to facilitate access to the Alpaca trading platform via PowerShell.
-Users are responsible for complying with Alpaca's terms of service and ensuring that their trading activities are lawful.
+The PowerShellMarketTools owner and community of contributors is not affiliated with Alpaca Markets Inc. Use of this module is **at your own risk**.
+This module is provided **as is** with no guaruntee that it is free of bugs or other issues that may result in financial loss.
+Users are additionally responsible for safeguarding their own API Key and Secret.